Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Preliminaries and Background

-Therefore, the notion of \textbf{sharpness} is often considered together with average calibration.
-There generally exists a tradeoff between average calibration and sharpness (\cite{murphy1973new, gneiting2007probabilistic}).
-Sharpness calls for tight distributional predictions; for example, in predictions that parameterize a Gaussian, the variance of the predicted distribution is often taken as a measure of sharpness.
-In non-parametric predictions, the width of a centered $95\%$ prediction interval is a commonly used proxy.
+It may be possible to have an uninformative, yet average calibrated model.
+For example, quantile predictions that match the true \textit{marginal} quantiles of $\F_{\textbf{Y}}$ will be average calibrated, but will hardly be useful since they do not depend on the input $x$.
+Therefore, the notion of \textbf{sharpness} is also considered, which quantifies the concentration of distributional predictions \citep{gneiting2007probabilistic}.
+For example, for non-parametric predictions, the width of a centered $95\%$ prediction interval is often used as a measure of sharpness.
+There generally exists a tradeoff between average calibration and sharpness \citep{gneiting2007probabilistic, murphy1973new}.

-Recent works have suggested a notion of calibration stronger than average calibration, called adversarial group calibration (\cite{zhao2020individual}).
-This stems from the notion of \textbf{group calibration} (\cite{hebert2017calibration, kleinberg2016inherent}), which prescribes measurable subsets $\mathcal{S}_i \subset \cx$ s.t. $P_{x \sim \F_{\textbf{X}}}(x \in \mathcal{S}_i) > 0$, $i=1,\dots,k$, and requires the predictions to be average calibrated within each subset, $\mathcal{S}_1,\dots,\mathcal{S}_k$.
-Adversarial group calibration does not prescribe known subsets in advance, but requires average calibration for \textit{any subset of $\cx$ with non-zero measure}.
-Denote $\bx_{\mathcal{S}}$ as a random variable that is conditioned on being in the set $\mathcal{S}$.
-For \textbf{adversarial group calibration}, the observed probability is With a finite dataset, we can measure a proxy of adversarial group calibration by measuring the average calibration within all subsets of the dataset with sufficiently many points.
+Recent works have suggested a notion of calibration stronger than average calibration, called adversarial group calibration \citep{zhao2020individual}.
+This stems from the notion of \textbf{group calibration} \citep{hebert2017calibration, kleinberg2016inherent}, which prescribes measurable subsets $\mathcal{S}_i \subset \cx$ s.t. $P_{x \sim \F_{\textbf{X}}}(x \in \mathcal{S}_i) > 0$, $i=1,\dots,k$, and requires the predictions to be average calibrated within each subset.
+Adversarial group calibration then requires average calibration for \textit{any subset of $\cx$ with non-zero measure}.
+Denote $\textbf{X}_{\mathcal{S}}$ as a random variable that is conditioned on being in the set $\mathcal{S}$.
+For \textbf{adversarial group calibration}, the observed probability is

+With a finite dataset, we can measure a proxy of adversarial group calibration by measuring the average calibration within all subsets of the dataset with sufficiently many points.

-The key difference among the three notions of calibration is the distribution over input points.
-Individual calibration inspects the discrepancy between observed and expected probabilities for individual inputs $x \in \cx$, where any single point $x$ has probability measure 0.
-Adversarial group calibration relaxes this by similarly inspecting any subset of $\mathcal{X}$ with non-zero measure.
-Average calibration relaxes this further by considering the whole distribution of $\bx$.
+Intuitively, individual calibration inspects the discrepancy between $p^{\text{obs}}$ and $p$ for individual inputs $x \in \cx$, adversarial group calibration relaxes this by inspecting any subset of $\mathcal{X}$ with non-zero measure, and average calibration relaxes this further by considering the full distribution of $\bX$.